tomickigrzegorz/node-json-and-html-generator/README.md

 > The problem that was solved, I had a script that generated an empty `Json` with only added photos, and the rest I had to enter manually.
 It was not easy because everything had to be inserted and formatted manually.

+Of course, nothing prevents you from generating final HTML files instead of JSON files.

 ## Initialization

 Before the first use, clone this repository and install node dependencies: `yarn` or `npm install`